TeamYayin/atchai-hugo/content/blog/2016-09-02-successful-chatbot-project.md

 Good question!
 And we’ll give you a simple answer…

-It can cost as little as £10–15k for a simple MVP — that’s a 1 week discovery phase and a single sprint to get a working product out there.
-We can deliver this so cheaply and reliably because of the technology we’ve already built and the valuable experience we have to share with you.
+It can cost as little as £15k for a simple MVP — that’s a 1 week discovery phase and a single sprint to get a working product out there.
+We can deliver this cheaply and reliably because of the technology we’ve already built and the valuable experience we have to share with you.

-Of course the full answer is that it depends on how complex the bot is that you want to create.
-If you want to integrate with other products, or use sophisticated NLP / AI techniques then it can take many sprints to train learning algorithms to be effective and meet product goals.
+Of course the full answer is that it depends on how complex the product is that you want to create.
+If you want to integrate with other technology, or use sophisticated NLP / AI techniques then it can take many sprints to train learning algorithms to be effective and meet product goals.